tianlangwu/urlStatusChecker/README.md

 # Available command args

 -v / -version: Show the Current version of urlStatusChecker.<br>
--u: Check the url status directly
+-u: Check the url status directly<br>
--g: only good URLs to get displayed
+-g: only good URLs to get displayed<br>
--b：only bad URLs to get displayed
+-b：only bad URLs to get displayed<br>
--j: output JSON file in format of [ { "url": 'https://www.google.com', "status": 200 }, { "url": 'https://bad-link.com', "status": 404 } ]
+-j: output JSON file in format of [ { "url": 'https://www.google.com', "status": 200 }, { "url": 'https://bad-link.com', "status": 404 } ]<br>
--i/: allows specifying two files, first file should contain the links to be ignored if they are contained in the second file.
+-i/: allows specifying two files, first file should contain the links to be ignored if they are contained in the second file.<br>

 ```bash
 urlstatuschecker -u http://www.google.com